A resume picture might seem like a great way to enhance your resume, but what do you need to know before you add one?

 Your resume format, or how your resume is organized, says a lot about you as a job seeker.
 A functional resume with a large skills section gives a different impression than a traditional chronological resume with a large work history section.

 For more on picking the right resume format, visit our resume formats page.
-ResumeHelp has a range of professional resume templates you can make use of if you want inspiration.
+You can also check out our professional resume templates if you need inspiration.
 A resume with informative content and the right layout can make all the difference and help you land an interview or even a new job.

 Unless you’re submitting a resume for a job in which physical appearance is important (e.g., an acting or modeling job), you should not include a photo, even a professional photo.
 Instead, you should send a portfolio separately if it is requested either by the hiring manager or in the job posting.